scicloj/visual-tools-experiments/clerk-cache-tmd-columns-tc-1/README.md

 notebook>
 ```

-2. Restart the REPl once, and show the notebook again (by the same process).
+2. Restart the REPL once, and show the notebook again (by the same process).

 3. Clear Clerk's cache, and show the notebook again.